 Editor’s Note: Welcome to part 2 in our series about the Resource Conservation and Recovery Act (RCRA).
-During this series, we’ll guide you through proper solid and hazardous waste handling so you stay compliant and safe.
+During this series, we’ll guide you through proper hazardous waste handling so you stay compliant and safe.

 Certain types of solid wastes present health and environmental hazards.
 This is where RCRA rules really begin to kick in.
 For every solid waste stream that is generated by or at a facility, a hazardous waste determination must be made.